mwrnd/innova2_flex_xcku15p_notes/README.md

 ![JTAG Connected](img/JTAG_Connected.png)

-Powered PCIe Riser for Graphics Card:
+If you do not have a second computer to power the Innova-2 while JTAG programming, use a Powered PCIe Riser/Extender:

 ![Powered External PCIe Extender](img/Powered_PCIe_Extender_for_JTAG.png)